Guide

 Create an account at cfr.gov.mt.
 You need your eResidence card number and tax identification number (TIN).
 First-time registrants may need to visit the CFR office.

-Employment income: FS3 form from employer.
-Self-employed: profit & loss records, invoices.
-Rental income: agreements, election form.
-Foreign income: bank statements, dividend vouchers.
+Employment income: FS3 form from your employer.
+Self-employed: profit & loss records and invoices.
+Rental income: agreements and election form.
+Foreign income: bank statements and dividend vouchers.

-Log in to the CFR portal, navigate to “Tax Returns”, and complete the TA24 form for the relevant year.
-The form guides you through sections for employment income, self-employment, rental income, foreign income, and deductions.
+Log in to the CFR portal, go to “Tax Returns”, and complete the TA24 for the relevant year.
+The form guides you through employment income, self-employment, rental income, foreign income, and deductions.

 Submit by 30 June

 The deadline for the 2025 tax year is 30 June 2026.
-Late filing incurs penalties starting at €50 and interest on unpaid tax.
+Late filing incurs penalties starting at €50 plus interest on unpaid tax.

-If your FSS deductions or provisional tax payments don't cover your full liability, pay the balance via the CFR portal (bank transfer, debit card).
+If your FSS deductions or provisional tax payments don't cover your full liability, pay the balance via the CFR portal (bank transfer or debit card).
 Refunds are issued for overpayment.

 If your only income is employment income from a single Maltese employer who handles FSS deductions correctly, and you have no foreign income or deductions to claim, you may qualify for simplified filing.
 Check with the CFR or your accountant.